reduxjs/reselect/README.md

 export default getVisibleTodosCreator
 ```

-We can now create selectors with `getVisibleTodosCreator`, but we also need a way to give each *instance* of a container access to its own private selector.
+We also need a way to give each instance of a container access to its own private selector.
 The `mapStateToProps` argument of `connect` can help with this.

 **If the `mapStateToProps` argument supplied to `connect` returns a function instead of an object, it will be used as a factory function to create an individual `mapStateToProps` function for each instance of the container.**

-In the example below `mapStateToPropsFactory` creates a new `getVisibleTodos` selector.
-It returns a `mapStateToProps` function that has exclusive access to the new selector:
+In the example below `mapStateToPropsFactory` creates a new `getVisibleTodos` selector, and returns a `mapStateToProps` function that has exclusive access to the new selector:

 ```js
 const mapStateToPropsFactory = () => {